 As of 2009, the CDC estimated that between 800,000 to 1.4 million persons in the U.S. had chronic later-stage HBV.
 Unlike hepatitis A, hepatitis B cannot be transmitted through the fecal-oral route, but a person can acquire HBV through contact with contaminated blood; such contact can include unprotected sex and needle sharing.

-There are two stages to hepatitis B infections: acute (first 6 months) and chronic (after 6 months).
+There are two stages of hepatitis B infections: acute (first 6 months) and chronic (after 6 months).
 Hepatitis B is easily treated if caught early on.
 If it isn’t tested for and treated, it can lead to serious health problems.

 Hepatitis C (HCV) is the most common, long-lasting infection spread through contaminated blood in the U.S. According to CDC estimates, 2.7 million Americans have chronic Hepatitis C.